turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_crud.markdown

 ##### Spicy: Robot World

 Create your own Sinatra app from scratch.
 This app should be a directory of robots.
 A robot has a name, city, state, avatar, birthdate, date hired, and department.
 Program the CRUD functionality for robots so that we can see all robots, see one specific robot, edit/update a robot, create a robot, and delete a robot.
 Use [http://robohash.org/](http://robohash.org/) for pictures.
 Add a dashboard that shows statistical data: average robot age, a breakdown of how many robots were hired each year, and number of robots in each department/city/state.

+### Optional (possibly helpful) Setup

+Want a better error page?
+What about a layout to connect your stylesheet?
+Check out the [Sinatra View Boilerplate](https://github.com/turingschool/challenges/blob/master/sinatra_view_boilerplate.markdown).

 ##### Extensions for either project: